usommerl/bpEvolution/README.md

 Note
 ----
 This project was part of a university course and is no longer actively maintained.
-A paper which evaluates the algorithm can be found [here](doc/documentation.pdf).
+You can download the paper which evaluates the algorithm [here](doc/documentation.pdf).